 A relatively large number of people in Wimauma telecommute to their jobs.
 Overall, about 13.93% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Wimauma is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Wimauma is a great place for families with children to consider.
+First of all, many other families with children live here, making Wimauma a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Wimauma has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wimauma’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 For a small town, Wimauma has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Wimauma exists, and local transit is helping to meet that need.